CiaranMoran27/pands-problem-sheet/README.md

 - **eCharacterCount Function:**
     - This function recieves the data variable which contains the file that was read in previously.
     - Note: String count() method iterators over a string to return a count of a specified substring.
-    - Three eCount variables are declared, these store the number of upper/lowercase and total e characters<br/>(obtained using the count() method). the contents of these variables are printed with descriptors.
+    - Three eCount variables are declared, these store the number of upper/lowercase and total e characters<br/>
+    - The contents of these variables are printed with descriptors.
    <br/>

 ### References:
+1. Burgaud, A, 2021, Python Command line arguements, Real Python, viewed 16 Apr 2021,  *<https://github.com/CiaranMoran27/pands-problem-sheet>*.<br/>
-1. Docs.python.org, 2021, 7.2.
+2. Docs.python.org, 2021, 7.2.
 Reading and Writing Files — Python 3.9.2 Documentation, viewed 05 March 2021,<br/>
 *<https://docs.python.org/3/tutorial/inputoutput.html>*.
-2. GeeksforGeeks, 2019, With statement in Python, viewed 05 March 2021,<br/>
+3. GeeksforGeeks, 2019, With statement in Python, viewed 05 March 2021,<br/>
 *<https://www.geeksforgeeks.orgwith-statement-in-python>*.
-3. Gutenberg.org, 2000, Moby Dick, viewed 05 March 2021,<br/>*<https://www.gutenberg.org/files/2701/old/moby10b.txt>*.
+4. Gutenberg.org, 2000, Moby Dick, viewed 05 March 2021,<br/>*<https://www.gutenberg.org/files/2701/old/moby10b.txt>*.

 <br/>